-We set off in the truck from Ulaanbaatar for a drive to the Baga Gazryn Chuluu rock formations in the Gobi desert.
-Due to heavy traffic getting out of the city and general road conditions we got delayed and so decided to set up bush camp for the evening.
+We set off in the truck from Ulaanbaatar to drive to the Baga Gazryn Chuluu rock formations in the Gobi desert.
+Due to heavy traffic when getting out of the city and general road conditions we got delayed and so decided to set up bush camp for the evening.
 Be prepared for delays in Mongolia but delight in being the only people in the area.
 All the space is yours.

 Day 3: Visit the Baga Gazryn Chuluu Rock Formations